Direct limits for scalar field dark matter from a gravitational-wave detector: Acknowledgements

 \section{Acknowledgements}

 The authors thank Yevgeny Stadnik and Yuta Michimura for valuable discussion and comments on this work.
-We thank Duncan Macleod and Paul Hopkins for significant programming assistance.
-We also thank Michael Tr\"obs and Gerhard Heinzel for their LPSD code and permission to use it.
+We thank Duncan Macleod and Paul Hopkins for significant programming assistance, and Michael Tr\"obs and Gerhard Heinzel for permission to use their LPSD code.
 The authors are grateful for support from the Science and Technology Facilities Council (STFC), grants ST/T006331/1, ST/I006285/1, and ST/L000946/1, the Leverhulme Trust, grant RPG-2019-022, and the Universities of Cardiff and Glasgow in the United Kingdom, the Bundesministerium für Bildung und Forschung, the state of Lower Saxony in Germany, the Max Planck Society, Leibniz Universit\"at Hannover, and Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2123 QuantumFrontiers 390837967.
 This work also was partly supported by DFG grant SFB/ Transregio 7 Gravitational Wave Astronomy.
-We further thank Walter Grass for his years of expert support in the maintenance of critical infrastructure of GEO\,600.
+We further thank Walter Grass for his years of expert infrastructure support for GEO\,600.
 This document has been assigned LIGO document number LIGO-P2100053.